 12. Long Island, New York

-You get an incredibly diverse set of whales in this area from July to early September.
+From July to early September, you get an incredibly diverse set of whales in this area.
 It’s a great feeding ground for the whales.
-They just can’t resist!
+They can’t resist!

 13. Virginia Beach, Virginia

-Humpback whales and an occasional fin whale can be spotted at Virginia Beach anytime between December through March.
-Once it starts to get warmer, you’ll be able to catch bottlenose dolphins playfully swimming by as well.
+Humpback whales and occasionally fin whales can be spotted at Virginia Beach anytime between December and March.
+Once it gets warmer, you’ll be able to catch bottlenose dolphins playfully swimming by as well.